-This year the Loch Fyne Viking Festival took place at several locations along Loch Fyne, it was a huge success.
-Inverary, set the scene like something out of a movie.
+This year the Loch Fyne Viking Festival took place at several locations along Loch Fyne, and it was a huge success.
+Inverary set the scene like something out of a movie.
 The weather was dreich and damp with mist over the loch.
 Creating the perfect atmosphere for what was about to happen next.
-From a distance you could hear the ferocious yells and screams, then the mighty 21 foot wooden long boats appeared.
-Drawing closer till almost at the shore, there was a surge of energy, the vikings jumped from the boats splashing into the cold murky waters.
+From a distance you could hear the ferocious yells and screams, then the mighty 21-foot wooden long boats appeared.
+Drawing closer till almost at the shore, there was a surge of energy, the Vikings jumped from the boats splashing into the cold murky waters.
 The crowds that had gathered in anticipation, were not disappointed!
 There was even a 21st water balloon scuffle.
-A poor bystander was grabbed traditional viking style, taken to the water and given an almighty cold bath.
+A poor bystander was grabbed traditional Viking style, taken to the water, and given an almighty cold bath.

 Largs Viking Festival

 Currently taking place in Largs, is the Largs Viking Festival.
-The whole community has been sweeped up in the extravaganza.
-There is a long viking history in the town, the last battle taking place on 2nd October 1263.
+The whole community has been swept up in the extravaganza.
+There is a long Viking history in the town, the last battle taking place on 2nd October 1263.

 Jorvik Viking Centre

-April 2017 seen the re-opening of the Jorvik Viking Centre - national centre of excellence for the Viking age, now showcasing some of the British Museum's most exciting finds.
-Items to be featured include treasures from the Halton Moor Hoard – a collection of 860 silver coins and six gold discs, a twisted silver neck ring and a gilt silver cup dating back to around AD1025-30, in the reign of Canute.
-The display will also feature coins of Canute as king of both England and Denmark, and a unique die, used to strike coins towards the end of Canute’s reign.
-Weaponry, including spearheads and a ‘pattern-welded’ sword found near Windsor will also be on display, with axe heads and stirrups of the kind used by Vikings when travelling over land on horseback.
+April 2017 saw the re-opening of the Jorvik Viking Centre - the national centre of excellence for the Viking age, now showcasing some of the British Museum's most exciting finds.
+Items to be featured include treasures from the Halton Moor Hoard – a collection of 860 silver coins and six gold discs, a twisted silver neck ring, and a gilt silver cup dating back to around AD1025-30, in the reign of Canute.
+The display will also feature coins of Canute as king of both England and Denmark, and a unique die used to strike coins towards the end of Canute’s reign.
+Weaponry, including spearheads and a ‘pattern-welded’ sword found near Windsor, will also be on display, with axe heads and stirrups of the kind used by Vikings when traveling over land on horseback.

-Discover much more about how the vikings lived as well as, displays of weaponry, jewellery, coinage and other artefacts including a Viking-age cup - Halton Moor Hoard, that is on loan from the British Museum in London.
+Discover much more about how the Vikings lived as well as, displays of weaponry, jewellery, coinage, and other artifacts including a Viking-age cup - Halton Moor Hoard, that is on loan from the British Museum in London.

 Halton Moor Cup Silver gilt cup or bowl 9th century AD ©The Trustees of the British Museum